UA-RCL/ua-rcl.github.io/index.md

 ## News

+1. Our paper titled ***An Overview of Challenges and Requirements for Real-Time Spectrum Sensing in Modern RF Autonomy Systems*** ([IEEE Xplore](https://ieeexplore.ieee.org/document/11104816)) is published in IEEE Design & Test.
 1. Our paper titled ***RIMMS: Runtime Integrated Memory Management System for Heterogeneous Computing*** is accepted for publication in Embedded Systems Week ([ESWEEK'25](https://esweek.org/)).
 The preprint is available on [Arxiv](https://arxiv.org/abs/2507.20514).
 1. Our paper titled ***K-PACT: Kernel Planning for Adaptive Context Switching — A Framework for Clustering, Placement, and Prefetching in Spectrum Sensing*** is accepted for publication in International Conference on Computer-Aided Design ([ICCAD'25](https://2025.iccad.com/)).
 The preprint is available on [Arxiv](https://arxiv.org/abs/2507.19662) and the source code is hosted on [Github](https://github.com/UA-RCL/K-PACT).
 1. Our paper titled ***A Unified Portable and Programmable Framework for Task-Based Execution and Dynamic Resource Management on Heterogeneous Systems*** ([ACM](https://dl.acm.org/doi/10.1145/3720555.3721988)) was published in Extreme Heterogeneity Solutions ([ExHET'25](https://ornl.github.io/events/exhet2025/)).